cobertis/NewCurbeIO/replit.md

 # Admin Dashboard - Curbe

 ## Overview
-Curbe is a multi-tenant CRM system with integrated iMessage/SMS/RCS capabilities, designed for enterprise messaging and customer relationship management.
-The admin dashboard provides superadmins with tools to manage companies (tenants) and their users, featuring role-based access, Stripe billing, custom SMTP notifications, and a scalable full-stack architecture.
-It includes comprehensive modules for Quotes, Policies, Campaigns, and a real-time SMS Chat application.
-The system aims to streamline customer relationship management and communication for businesses.
+Curbe is a multi-tenant CRM system with integrated iMessage/SMS/RCS capabilities, providing an admin dashboard for superadmins to manage companies and users.
+It features role-based access, Stripe billing, custom SMTP notifications, and a scalable full-stack architecture.
+Key modules include Quotes, Policies, Campaigns, and a real-time SMS Chat application, all aimed at streamlining customer relationship management and communication for businesses.

 ## User Preferences
 Preferred communication style: Simple, everyday language.